Urinary tract injury in gynecologic surgery: Prevention

 - University of Utah Health Sciences Center

-The overall rate of urinary tract injury associated with pelvic surgery in women is approximately 1 percent .
+The overall rate of urinary tract injury associated with pelvic surgery in women ranges from 0.3 to nearly 1 percent [1,2].
 Bladder injury is more common than ureteral injury .
-However, the exact incidence of these injuries is difficult to ascertain.
-Reported rates vary depending primarily on the approach to diagnosis of injury and the type of surgery; other factors include patient characteristics and study design.
+However, the exact incidence of these injuries is difficult to ascertain because reported rates vary depending on the approach to diagnosis, the type of surgery, patient characteristics, and study design.

 - Bai SW, Huh EH, Jung da J, et al. Urinary tract injuries during pelvic surgery: incidence rates and predisposing factors.
 Int Urogynecol J Pelvic Floor Dysfunct 2006; 17:360.